haxxanali512/project-discussion/README.md

 # ProjectFlow
 ProjectFlow is a project management application built with Ruby on Rails.
 It allows users to manage projects, track activities, and collaborate effectively.
+The video recording of the project can be watched here: https://drive.google.com/file/d/18CrbhgvhPMnusEOEpYdhjL7RrZMCiBPP/view?usp=sharing

 ## Features